AdamKyle/flare/resources/info/rules/section-1.md

 ## Global Messages

 Global messages are ones shown to all players.
 These can include a player finding an item (quest items), being attacked by another players kingdom or even being banned.
-Global messages are the same size as chat messages, with the exception of banned messages, which only show up if the player has banned for ever:
+Global messages are the same size as chat messages, with the exception of banned messages, which only show up if the player has banned forever:

 <div class="mb-4">
     <a href="/storage/info/rules/images/creator-perma-ban.png" class="glightbox">